 Engineered to perform in New Zealand’s variable climate, our flooring provides excellent stability in the face of temperature and humidity fluctuations, helping your floors maintain their form and beauty over time — without the need for frequent replacement.

-Installation is straightforward with our floating click-lock system, compatible with a variety of subfloors including concrete, tiles, and timber.
+Installation is straightforward with our floating click-lock system, compatible with a variety of subfloors, including concrete, tiles, and timber.
 Whether you’re a DIY enthusiast or working with a professional installer, our SPC flooring offers flexibility and ease of use that delivers clean, professional results.

 Ideal Applications for SPC Flooring